-1. Diameter Changes: The Project Team replaced the existing line with a line based on the recommendation from the RER and the Operating District.
+Diameter Changes: The Project Team replaced the existing line with a line with a line based on the recommendation from the RER and the Operating District.
 The additional cost to upsize the supply line was funded by the Operating District as discussed below in Actual Direct and Indirect Costs.